Monthly Readers

 Children whose parents divorce during their formative years are at a great risk of behavioral issues such as aggression, depression, poor school performance and lower self-esteem.

 As a teacher, you should explain to your student that families change with time.
 Some families get new family members with every birth or adoption of a new child, and others change by moving to new places.
 The child should understand that change is normal and that it happens with everyone.
+Always lend your support and guidance.
+Let students know that they can come to you if they have any problems.
+Encourage them to be the best that they can be, and honor them in their achievements.
 But it's not always easy.
 Thus, many teacher resources are available online for your help in this regard.

 You can take the following steps to ensure that kids from single parents and other broken families are well respected in the class: